MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 You can monitor the number of parallel workers by querying `select * from sys.dm_os_tasks`.

 In this example, the hardware configuration of the server was an HP Blade G6 with 24 core processors and 196 GB of RAM.
 The instance hosting the Operations Manager database had a MAXMEM setting of 64 GB.
 After performing the suggested optimizations in this section, performance improved.
 However, a query parallelism bottleneck still persisted.
 After testing different values, the most optimal performance was found by setting MAXDOP=4.

 ### Initial database sizing

 Attempting to estimate the future growth of the Operations Manager databases, specifically the operational and data warehouse databases, within the first several months after deployment isn't a simple exercise.
 While the [Operations Manager Sizing Helper](https://techcommunity.microsoft.com/t5/system-center-blog/operations-manager-2012-sizing-helper-tool/ba-p/345075) is reasonable in estimating potential growth based on the formula derived by the product group from their testing in the lab, it doesn't take into account several factors, which can influence growth in the near term versus long term.

 The initial database size, as suggested by the Sizing Helper, should be allocated to a predicted size to reduce fragmentation and corresponding overhead, which can be specified at setup time for the Operational and Data Warehouse databases.
 If during setup not enough storage space is available, the databases can be expanded later by using SQL Management Studio and then reindexed thereafter to defragment and optimize accordingly.
 This recommendation applies to the ACS database also.

 Proactive monitoring of the growth of the operational and data warehouse database should be performed on a daily or weekly cycle.
-This will be necessary to identify unexpected and significant growth spurts, and begin troubleshooting in order to determine if it's caused by a bug in a management pack workflow (that is, discovery rule, performance or event collection rule, or monitor or alert rule) or other symptom with a management pack that wasn't identified during testing and quality assurance phase of the release management process.
+This is necessary to identify unexpected and significant growth spurts, and begin troubleshooting in order to determine causality, whether by a bug in a management pack workflow (that is, discovery rule, performance or event collection rule, or monitor or alert rule) or other symptom with a management pack that wasn't identified during testing and quality assurance phase of the release management process.

 ### Database autogrow

-When the databases file size that has been reserved on disk becomes full, SQL Server can automatically increase the size by a percentage or by a fixed amount.
+When the reserved databases file size becomes full, SQL Server can automatically increase the size by a percentage or by a fixed amount.
 Moreover, a maximum database size can be configured to prevent filling up all the space available on disk.
 By default, the Operations Manager database isn't configured with autogrow enabled; only the Data Warehouse and ACS databases are.

 Only rely on autogrow as a contingency for unexpected growth.
 Autogrow introduces a performance penalty that should be considered when dealing with a highly transactional database.
 Performance penalties include:

-- Fragmentation of the log file or database if you don’t provide an appropriate growth increment.
+- If you don’t provide an appropriate growth increment, fragmentation of the log file or database can occur.
-- If you run a transaction that requires more log space than is available, and you've turned on the autogrow option for the transaction log of that database, then the time it takes the transaction to complete will include the time it takes the transaction log to grow by the configured amount.
+- If you run a transaction that requires more log space than is available, and autogrow is enabled for the transaction log of that database, the time it takes the transaction to complete will include the time it takes the transaction log to grow by the configured amount.
 - If you run a large transaction that requires the log to grow, other transactions that require a write to the transaction log will also have to wait until the grow operation completes.

-If you combine the autogrow and autoshrink options, you might create unnecessary overhead.
+If the autogrow and autoshrink options are combined, this can create unnecessary overhead.
 Ensure that the thresholds that trigger the grow and shrink operations won't cause frequent up and down size changes.
-For example, you may run a transaction that causes the transaction log to grow by 100 MB by the time it commits.
-Some time after that the autoshrink starts and shrinks the transaction log by 100 MB.
+For example, you may run a transaction that causes the transaction log to grow by 100 MB by the time it commits; some time after that autoshrink starts and shrinks the transaction log by 100 MB.
 Then you run the same transaction, and it causes the transaction log to grow by 100 MB again.
 In that example, you're creating unnecessary overhead and potentially creating fragmentation of the log file, either of which can negatively affect performance.

-It's recommended to configure these two settings carefully.
+Configure these two settings carefully.
 The particular configuration really depends on your environment.
-In general, it's recommended to increase database size by a fixed amount in order to reduce disk fragmentation.
+The general recommendation is to increase database size by a fixed amount in order to reduce disk fragmentation.
 See, for example, the following figure, where the database is configured to grow by 1,024 MB each time autogrow is required.

 ### Cluster failover policy